Learnings from building Kelp: Getting people the information they need when they need it is hard!

 - Last but not least: Open sourcing Kelp!

 I've decided to temporarily halt progress on Kelp and take a job.
 Why?
-What did I learn?
+And what did I learn?

 My goal with Kelp was to build a tool that "gets people the information they need when they need it."
-Hitting that goal proved more difficult than anticipated!
+That turned out to be much harder than I expected.

-Why?
-Recommendations are a multi-sided challenge.
+Recommendations are a multi-sided problem.
 Kelp needs three things:

 - Access to the information to be recommended

-For step one, we need to cross boundaries from native apps (like Chrome, Safari, or Messages) and API-driven tools (like Gsuite or MS Teams).
-Even with modern APIs, there are gaps in this data, leaving an "uncanny valley" of recommendations.
+For the first, you have to cross boundaries between native apps (Chrome, Safari, Messages) and API-driven tools (Gsuite, MS Teams).
+Even with modern APIs, there are gaps in the data — and those gaps leave you in an "uncanny valley" of mediocre recommendations.

 At best, Kelp can combine "meh" information with "meh" signals into a fantastic UI.